Kingston Bagpuize

-Kingston Bagpuize (/ˈbæɡpjuːz/) is a village in the civil parish of Kingston Bagpuize with Southmoor, in the Vale of White Horse district, in the county of Oxfordshire, England.
+Kingston Bagpuize (/ˈbæɡpjuːz/) is a village in the civil parish of Kingston Bagpuize with Southmoor, in the Vale of White Horse, Oxfordshire, England.
 It is about 6 mi west of Abingdon.
 It was part of Berkshire, until the 1974 boundary changes transferred it to Oxfordshire.
 The 2011 Census recorded the population of Kingston Bagpuize with Southmoor as 2,349.

 Geography

 The village is next to the junction of the A420 (Oxford–Swindon) and A415 (Abingdon–Witney) main roads.
 It is contiguous with Southmoor village to the west and about 1 mi southeast of Longworth village.